punkrockpolly/stopsucking/README.md

 rsvp:
 * @strcrzy

-i'm crashing your party. will bring whiskey and miniskirt.
+* @punkrockpolly -> i'm crashing your party. will bring whiskey and miniskirt.